analogdevicesinc/testbenches/docs/testbenches/project_based/fmcomms2/index.rst

 Configuration parameters and modes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are no parameters of this project that can be configured in the testbench
+There are no project parameters that can be configured in the testbench
 configuration files.

 Build parameters